fengjixuchui/AES-DPA/README.md

 # Differential Power Analysis attack on AES

-As part of the Applied Cryptography unit at the University of Bristol, I wrote an implementation of AES in C, implemented a DPA attack in Python that targets software AES implementations, and finally wrote an AES implementation in C that utilises various countermeasures to DPA attacks.
+As part of the Applied Cryptography unit at the University of Bristol, I wrote an implementation of AES in C, implemented a Differential Power Analysis attack in Python that targets software AES implementations, and finally wrote an AES implementation in C that utilises various countermeasures to Differential Power Analysis attacks.

 ## About

 The DPA attack exploits the sbox function of the first round of the AES encryption.
 Using the hamming weight bus leakage...

 ## Usage